bartoszlenar/Validot/docs/DOCUMENTATION.md

 _In the code above you can see that null items in the collection result with the default [error message](#message).
 This is because `authorSpecification` doesn't allow nulls._

-_Let's change this and see what will happen:_
+_Let's change this and see what happens:_

 ``` csharp